lucasfugisawa/fugisawa-blog-articles/articles/2024-01-26 11-00 Intro + Singleton.md

 Have you ever found yourself tangled in the complexity of traditional design patterns while coding?
 You're not alone.

-Imagine a world where your coding is simpler, more intuitive, and far less cluttered.
-This isn't just a hopeful vision; it's a real possibility with Kotlin language features.
-They can make coding more enjoyable and less burdened by complex patterns.
+In this series, we will explore how Kotlin simplifies software development and make coding more enjoyable and less burdened by complex patterns.

-In this series, we will explore how Kotlin simplifies software development.
 Each post will focus on a design pattern.
 You will see how Kotlin's features make these patterns simpler or even unnecessary.
 This series is for everyone, whether you know Kotlin well or are just starting.

-Join me on this enlightening journey.
-Let's uncover together how Kotlin can simplify your coding life.
+Let's go together on this enlightening journey and uncover how Kotlin can simplify your coding life.

 ### A Brief Overview on Design Patterns